NareenAsad/Nexium_Nareen_Assign1/README.md

 # 💬 MindFlare – Quote Generator

-A beautifully designed motivational quote generator app built with **Next.js**, featuring topic-based quotes, authentication, animated visuals, and persistent favorites.
-Users can sign up, generate curated quotes, and save their favorite ones — all in a sleek, modern UI.
+A beautifully designed motivational quote generator app built with **Next.js**, featuring topic-based quotes, animated visuals, and persistent favorites.
+Users can generate curated quotes, and save their favorite ones — all in a sleek, modern UI.

 ---